lucychambers/techtohuman/_posts/articles/2014-11-09-strategy_day_1.md

 <ol start="6">

 <li> Dreaming big.
-Go round: Finish the sentence "We should..." - aim is to add new ideas into the mix which were not captured in the first iteration of the strategy. </li>
+Go round: Finish the sentence "We should..." - aim is to add new ideas into the mix which were not captured in the first iteration of the strategy. <br><strong>Output 6:</strong> <em> A list of new suggested topics which might want to be included in future versions of the strategy.
+This is a good complement to outputs <strong> 4a and 4b </strong> where you were eliminating possibilities. </em></li>
-<li> My plan was to do a  <a href="http://diytoolkit.org/tools/swot-analysis-2/">SWOT analysis (Where SWOT stands for Strengths, Weaknesses, Opportunities, Threats.)</a> - DIY Toolkit: but we were tight on time.
-Instead, we did half a SWOT.
-The SO part (Strengths and Opportunities), figuring that the weaknesses we could surface in the retrospectives. </li>
+<li><a href="http://diytoolkit.org/tools/swot-analysis-2/">SWOT analysis (Where SWOT stands for Strengths, Weaknesses, Opportunities, Threats.)</a> - DIY Toolkit.
+We were tight on time and had already covered some of the weaknesses in strategy & scissors.
+That meant, we just focussed on the SO part (Strengths and Opportunities). <br><strong>Output 7:</strong> <em> A list of the opportunities and strengths you should be playing to.</em> </li>
 </ol>

 * * *